By Emily Brooks · Oct 24, 2025

 api.example.com - API IPv6

-Multi-location monitoring may reveal that IPv6 works well from some regions but fails from others.
-This indicates regional connectivity or routing issues that need attention.
+Multi-location monitoring might reveal that IPv6 works from some regions but fails from others.
+This is a strong indicator of regional connectivity or routing problems that only affect certain ISPs or transit providers.

-After running dual-stack monitoring for a few days or weeks, teams typically discover one of these patterns:
+Once dual-stack monitoring has been running for a while, most businesses discover one of these patterns:

 Pattern What it usually means

-IPv6 shows occasional timeouts, IPv4 is stable Intermittent IPv6 routing or MTU issues.
-Investigate with diagnostic tools.
+IPv6 has occasional timeouts while IPv4 is stable Intermittent IPv6 routing issues or MTU problems.
+Worth investigating with diagnostic tools.

-IPv6 consistently 50-200 ms slower IPv6 traffic takes a longer network path.
-Check CDN configuration or hosting provider IPv6 routing.
+IPv6 is consistently 50 to 200 ms slower IPv6 traffic takes a longer network path.
+Check your CDN and hosting provider's IPv6 routing.

-IPv6 monitor always fails AAAA record points to a non-functional address, or the server is not listening on IPv6 at all.
+The IPv6 monitor fails on every single check Your AAAA record points to a non-functional address, or your server simply is not listening on IPv6.

-IPv6 fails from specific regions only CDN edge issue or ISP peering problem in that region.
-See CDN + IPv6 failures.
+IPv6 fails from certain regions only A CDN edge issue or ISP peering problem in that geography.
+See CDN and IPv6 failures.

-1. DNS has both A and AAAA records pointing to publicly routable addresses.
+1. Your DNS has both an A record and an AAAA record pointing to publicly accessible addresses.

-4. Alert channels configured on both monitors (email, Telegram, webhook).
+4. Alert channels are configured on both monitors (email, Telegram, webhooks, or your preferred method).

 6. Both monitors use the same check interval and consecutive-failure threshold.

-7. If applicable: separate ping and SSL monitors for each protocol.
+7. If applicable: separate Ping and SSL monitors created for each protocol.

 8. Dashboard organized with protocol-paired monitors grouped together.